-Biocides are chemical compounds capable of inactivating microorganisms.
-These are used for disinfection, antisepsis and preservation to inhibit or reduce bacterial loads in various settings such as the health care sector, agriculture and the food industry.
-In Denmark, the yearly consumption of biocides has been estimated to comprise up to 5,000 tonnes, compared to less than 160 tonnes of antimicrobial agents for therapy.
-Despite the widespread use of these compounds, our knowledge about their mode of action, especially at sub-inhibitory concentrations, and the microbial response to exposure is relatively limited.
+Biocides are chemical compounds capable of inactivating microorganisms 1.
+These are used for disinfection, antisepsis and preservation to inhibit or reduce bacterial loads in various settings such as the health care sector, agriculture and the food industry ^{1,2}.
+In Denmark, the yearly consumption of biocides has been estimated to comprise up to 5,000 tonnes 2, compared to less than 160 tonnes of antimicrobial agents for therapy 3.
+Despite the widespread use of these compounds, our knowledge about their mode of action, especially at sub-inhibitory concentrations, and the microbial response to exposure is relatively limited ^{4,5}.
 The working concentrations of disinfectants and antiseptics are generally much higher than the lethal dose, however the efficacy of a biocide can be significantly reduced due to the presence of organic matter (e.g. blood, serum, pus, and food debris), over-dilution or insufficient contact time with microorganisms.
-Also, the presence of residual concentrations might result in bacterial exposure to sub-inhibitory concentrations.
+Also, the presence of residual concentrations might result in bacterial exposure to sub-inhibitory concentrations 6.

-During recent years, it has been suggested that the use of biocides might lead to increased resistance to antimicrobial agents used for treatment of humans and animals, through increasing mutation rates in bacteria or increasing horizontal gene transfer, however evidence for such an increase is currently lacking.
-Previously studies have shown that stress in bacteria caused by sub-inhibitory concentrations of antibiotics can promote transfer of antibiotic resistance and virulence genes.
-10-13 Plasmid conjugation or transduction in Staphylococcus aureus of resistance determinants has been found to be either not affected or reduced by sub-inhibitory concentrations of a number of biocides, including povidone-iodine, chlorhexidine, and different quaternary ammonium compounds.
-However one compound cetrimide was found to cause a pronounced increase in the transduction efficiency.
+During recent years, it has been suggested that the use of biocides might lead to increased resistance to antimicrobial agents used for treatment of humans and animals, through increasing mutation rates in bacteria or increasing horizontal gene transfer ^{7,8}, however evidence for such an increase is currently lacking 9.
+Previously studies have shown that stress in bacteria caused by sub-inhibitory concentrations of antibiotics can promote transfer of antibiotic resistance and virulence genes ^{10-13}.
+However, the effect of different biocides has been much less studied.
+Plasmid conjugation or transduction in Staphylococcus aureus of resistance determinants has been found to be either not affected or reduced by sub-inhibitory concentrations of a number of biocides, including povidone-iodine, chlorhexidine, and different quaternary ammonium compounds ^{14,15}.
+However one compound cetrimide was found to cause a pronounced increase in the transduction efficiency 14.
 Effects of biocides on transfer of other resistance determinants and in other species have however, not been studied.
 Mobile genetic elements such as conjugative transposons are important vectors in the dissemination of antibiotic resistance determinants.
 Tn916 is a conjugative transposon and the prototype of a large family of related elements.
-They have an extremely broad host range, including more than 30 bacterial genera, and have been found in both pathogenic and commensal bacteria.
-Most of these elements contain the tetracycline resistance gene tet(M), but some members of this family also confer resistance to other antimicrobial agents; macrolides, kanamycin, mercury and cetrimonium bromide.
-Furthermore, Tn916-like elements have also been found to be associated with non-conjugative transposons (e.g.
+They have an extremely broad host range, including more than 30 bacterial genera, and have been found in both pathogenic and commensal bacteria 16.
+Most of these elements contain the tetracycline resistance gene tet(M), but some members of this family also confer resistance to other antimicrobial agents;

-Tn917), which contain additional antibiotic resistance genes.
-It has been hypothesised that transcription of tet(M) in Tn916 leads to transcription of downstream genes involved in recombination and conjugation of the element and that transcription of tet(M) is regulated by a tetracycline dependant transcriptional attenuation mechanism reliant on the levels of charged-tRNA molecules within the cell.
-It has subsequently been suggested that any stress that the cell encounters (other than exposure to tetracycline) that results in the build-up of charged-tRNAs is also likely to cause an increase in transcription of tet(M) and downstream genes and possibly an increase in transfer.
+macrolides, kanamycin, mercury and cetrimonium bromide (CTAB).
+Furthermore, Tn916-like elements have also been found to be associated with non-conjugative transposons (e.g. Tn917), which contain additional antibiotic resistance genes ^{16,17}.
+It has been hypothesised that transcription of tet(M) in Tn916 leads to transcription of downstream genes involved in recombination and conjugation of the element and that transcription of tet(M) is regulated by a tetracycline dependant transcriptional attenuation mechanism reliant on the levels of charged-tRNA molecules within the cell ^{18,19}.
+It has subsequently been suggested that any stress that the cell encounters (other than exposure to tetracycline) that results in the build-up of charged-tRNAs is also likely to cause an increase in transcription of tet(M) and downstream genes and possibly an increase in transfer 16.

-The aim of this study was to investigate the effect of sub-inhibitory concentrations of four commonly used biocides; ethanol, hydrogen peroxide, chlorhexidine digluconate and sodium hypochlorite on the conjugative transposition of Tn916 between B. subtilis strains.
-B. subtilis was used as it has suitable genetic tools available, is genetically easy to manipulate and is a model organisms for the analysis of Tn916 biology.
+The aim of this study was to investigate the effect of sub-inhibitory concentrations of four commonly used biocides; ethanol, hydrogen peroxide, chlorhexidine digluconate and sodium hypochlorite on the conjugative transposition of Tn916.